redmer/rdf-geopackage/README.md

 ## Options

 Limit **large GeoPackages** with `--bounding-box`.
 Supply a space separated list of coordinates to limit the Features returned.
 Provide the bounding box as WGS84 (GeoJSON default) or supply a CRS code (accesses EPSG.io) or Projection WKT with `--bounding-box-crs`.

 You can also limit which feature layers (or attribute tables) are output with `--only-layers`.
 NULL values are never output and binary values are skipped, unless `--include-binary-values` is provided.
+Binary values are Base64-encoded string values with a `xsd:base64Binary` datatype.

 By default, **output** is directed to stdout as N-Quads.
 Provide `--output` to redirect the quads to specified file.
 The serialization format is recognized from the file extension but can be overriden with `--format`.
 Add `.gz` after the extension (e.g. `mydata.ttls.gz`) to GZip the output.

 The generated quads follow a model, supplied by `--model` and by default `facade-x` with GeoSPARQL.
 Override the base IRI with `--base-iri` to let subject-URLs not be derived from the present working directory.

 ## Model: Facade-X

 `rdf-geopackage` uses a default model that, like the SPARQL-Anything Facade-X meta-model, can represent almost all non-geographical information.
 It uses RDF containers and blank nodes to represent most data.

-Column metadata is very limited and most values are not types (properly).
+Column metadata is very limited and most values are not typed (properly).
 Example data [from NGA][example.gpkg].

 ```trig